Typee-Language/Typee/_Global_Documentation/programming-languages-translation-State-of-the-Art.md

 programming languages but this deals with the use of multiple programming languages to build a single application.
-The author suggests keys for this, notably convenient ways to express components coded in different programming languages for their correct collaboration within the application. a well established package by these days, `c.fortran.h`, is cited by the author as providing "_the desired convenient interface across the C and Fortran programming languages_".
+The author suggests keys for this, notably convenient ways to express components coded in different programming languages for their correct collaboration within the application.
+A well established package by those days (i.e. 1996), `c.fortran.h`, is cited by the author as providing "_the desired convenient interface across the C and Fortran programming languages_".

 Why do we cite this paper?
 Well, just because __Typee__ offers also practical, easy and robust means to mixing programming languages.
 This is the role of Typee statement `embed`.

 So, the concept of mixing programming language is not new.
-In __Typee__, it is directly built-in the programming language as a natural concept of programming with language __Typee__ and the use of its automated translator.
+In __Typee__, it is directly built in the programming language as a natural concept of programming in __Typee__ and of the use of its automated translator.